MatthiasValvekens/kanjiryoku/README.md

 The input files for SWIG are included with the Zinnia source.

-(The software is not in any usable state as of now, unless you like talking to servers through netcat)
+(The game is technically playable now, but hardly interesting)